ZJUI-AI4H/DentVLM/README.md

 Clinical datasets, dental images, annotations, and other non-code assets are not covered by the Apache License 2.0 and may be subject to separate data usage agreements, privacy requirements, or institutional restrictions.

-DentVLM is intended for research use.
-Model outputs should not be used as the sole basis for clinical diagnosis, treatment planning, or other medical decisions.

 ## Citation

 If you use DentVLM, please cite the associated manuscript and this model repository: